leoadec/leoadec.github.io/_jobs/duke-postdoctoral-associate.md

 location: Durham, NC, United States
 ---
  - Developed software in C++ to estimate thresholds for new quantum error correction codes.
- - Analysed the rate of information about the noise that can be extracted by measuring a qubit.
+ - Analysed the rate of information about the noise that can be extracted by measuring a qubit for the spectator qubit project.